Internet Responds To Chrissy Teigen Sleeping During Casey Affleck’s Oscar Win

 — laura (@daisyrdley) February 27, 2017

 There were a few Twitter users who speculated that Teigen was not actually asleep and that she was just pretending to sleep through Casey’s acceptance speech.
-Was she actually sleeping or was she pretending to sleep in protest of the award the actor received?
+Was she actually sleeping, or was she pretending to sleep in protest of the award the actor received?

 Look at Chrissy Teigen back there pretending to sleep through Casey Affleck’s acceptance speech pic.twitter.com/nM7UgQ6Rl9